Tanu5798/Housing-price-prediction-model/README.md

 # Housing-price-prediction-model
-House sales data of  US real estate market to predict
+House sales data of  US real estate market to predict pricing of house